Fortunately, many ingredients can work as a substitute for bell pepper.

 - Anaheim peppers

 They have the appearance and texture of bell peppers but offer a bit of spice.
 Anaheim pepper, with its more subtle heat, complements the bold flavors of many traditional Mexican meals.
+Try them as an accompaniment to an enchilada casserole!

 - Canned green chiles